Jeff Drost

-Jeff Drost (born January 27, 1964) is an American former professional football defensive tackle in the National Football League (NFL).
+Jeff Wayne Drost (born January 27, 1964) is an American former professional football player who was a defensive tackle for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Iowa Hawkeyes.

 Early life

-Drost was born Jeffrey Wayne Drost in San Angelo, Texas.
+Jeff Wayne Drost was born in San Angelo, Texas.

 For the 2022 season he is an assistant football coach at Roosevelt High School in Des Moines, Iowa for the Roughriders.

 Career

 Drost was selected 198th overall in the eighth round of the 1987 NFL draft by the Green Bay Packers and played that season with the team.
 He played at the collegiate level at the University of Iowa.